davidpomerenke/while-syntax-vscode/README.md

 - A syntax in the TextMate/JSON format.
 This enables existing themes, such as the default themes, to make sense of the language.

 - Two custom themes for the WHILE language grammar.
-They are much cooler than the colours from the default themes, but they only support highlighting of `.while` files.
-There is an [extension](https://marketplace.visualstudio.com/items?itemName=jsaulou.theme-by-language) to solve this problem and select the theme according to the current file extension, but I have not tried it.
-Manually needing to switch the theme when working with WHILE is not the end of the world.
+They are much cooler than the colours from the default themes, but they only support highlighting of `.while` files. [_Theme by Language_](https://marketplace.visualstudio.com/items?itemName=jsaulou.theme-by-language) is a nice and simple extension which solves this problem and selects the theme according to the current file extension.
+Otherwise you will need to switch the theme manually whenever you are working with WHILE.

 ## Preview
 ![Preview of dark and light theme.](img/highlighting.png)